SpooperNooter/Steelseries-Oled-Key-Display/README.md

 Should support any 128x40 OLED screen on a Steelseries Apex Keyboard (I've only tested it on my Apex 7)

-To run, download the source code, install Python 3.9, `pip install -r requirements.txt`, and run `Oled_app.py`
+To run, clone or download this repo, install Python 3.8, `pip install -r requirements.txt`, and run `Oled_app.py`

 ## Examples